turbot/steampipe-plugin-oci/docs/tables/oci_resource_search.md

 # Table: oci_resource_search

-OCI resource query search lets you query any and all compartments in the specified tenancy to find resources that match the specified criteria.
+OCI resource query search lets you search any and all compartments in the specified tenancy to find resources that match the specified criteria.

 **You must specify a Query or Text** in a `where` clause (`where query=' or where text='`).

 ## Examples

-### Freetext search example
+### List resources/services/documentations with freetext as test

 ```sql
 select